A local AI for Gramps?

 HAENTZLER, MARCEL was born 4 November 1903 in MULHOUSE, France, son of ALFONSO HEAENTZLER (father)

 Alfonso!
 I didn’t see that coming… Clearly, the American civil registrar was of Hispanic background.
-The father of this “American cousin,” Alphonse Haentzler, becomes Alfonso Heaentzler.
-I’ll add von Mulhausen (or Dumoulin) to the surname as a particle associated with a common error in Alsace.
-In the local dialect, this means “from Mulhouse,” but to an outsider, it might suggest a noble particle… Quickly, one stumbles upon an imaginary trail of high lineage.
+The father of this “distant American cousin,” Alphonse Haentzler, becomes Alfonso Heaentzler.
+I’ll add von Mulhausen (or Dumoulin) to the surname, as a particle associated with a classic error in Alsace.
+In the local dialect, this means “from Mulhouse,” but to an outsider, it might suggest a noble particle… One quickly stumbles upon an imaginary trail of high lineage.
 Surely a “Habsburg”! :blush:

 P.S.: When writing in English, Alsatians sometimes first think in German!
 English (the language, not the nationality) is, in fact, more “related” to “Germanic” than to “Latin.”
 I imagine it’s somewhat similar for Canadians (here, referring to inhabitants of Canada), Belgians, Swiss, etc., who regularly switch from one language to another.